 Not all pension schemes will let ex-partners (husbands, wives or civil partners) join.

-You should take advice by contacting either The Pensions Advisory Service, which is free to use and impartial, or an independent financial adviser, who will charge you for their time.
+You should take advice by contacting either The Pensions Advisory Service, which is free to use and impartial, or a regulated financial adviser, who will charge you for their time.

 Talk to an expert as soon as you can.

-Contact The Pensions Advisory Serviceopens in new window for free and impartial advice.
+Contact The Pensions Advisory Service for free and impartial guidance.

 Put as much money as you can afford into your pension